-[TIP] Setup 5 different percussion sounds in the 5 quick-access presets and set PATCH to KBD.
+[TIP] Setup 5 different percussion sounds in the 5 fast-access patches and set PATCH to KBD.
 Then play this mini 'drumkit' from different keys.

 RANDOMISE sets the option to cause randomisation of the current patch.
-The choice of sources is the same as that for MORPH-X. In the case of CC controller sources or velocity the value is mapped to the randomisation depth.
-For other sources the depth is that set in the 'copy' page.
+The choice of sources is the same as that for MORPH-X. In the case of a CC controller or velocity source the value is mapped to the randomisation depth, however very low values instead cause randomisation towards the patch in the previous fast-access slot, for other sources the depth is that set in the 'copy' page, see section 12.3.5.
 For CV source the randomise is triggered like a 'gate' signal.